 Find out everything you need to know about The Montane Summer Spine by downloading our free race information pack.
-It includes all the details about the route, checkpoints, a summary of the kit list, and some tips from the experts.
+It includes all the details about the route, checkpoints and some tips from the experts.

 Ready to take on the challenge of The Montane Summer Spine?
 See who is already on the race roster, download your race information pack or take a closer look at the Pennine Way.